pschaeflein/BlogArticles/Teams and SharePoint Better Together/article.md

 It's also possible to put a whole document in a tab.
 This can be useful, for example, to share a key presentation or to track information in a spreadsheet that's easily accessed by the whole team.

 ![Document in a tab](./ChannelDoc.png))

+At the Build conference last week it was announced that this will go to even another level of integration, where SharePoint Framework web parts can be added as tabs as part of Microsoft Teams applications.
+That will make them more configurable, and users can add an app to their team and get the tab without any additional work.
+App builders will no longer need to figure out where to host custom tabs; why not host them in the underlying SharePoint site which is ready and waiting?

 ## Conversations and News